-The European Society for Emergency Medicine (EuSEM) was established in 1994 and incorporates a Federation of 24 European national societies of Emergency Medicine with more than 14,000 medical members.
-Emergency Medicine is currently recognised as a primary medical specialty in fifteen member states of the European Union (although only nine are listed in the relevant EU Directive [1] and in five EU countries it exists as a supra-specialty.
+Emergency Medicine is currently recognised as a primary medical specialty in nineteen member states of the EU/EEA (although only nine are listed in the relevant EU Directive from 2005 [1] and in two EU countries it exists as a 1supra-specialty.
 The recommended minimum period of training is five years even though it is now accepted that the duration of a training programme should be determined more by the length of time needed to acquire the necessary competencies.